 elevated privileges on an UAC activated system.

-If an application request elevated privileges, then RunAsSpc start it
+If an application request elevated privileges, then RunAsSpc start it with elevated privileges.

 A non-elevated application, can run with administrator